cncf/velocity/README.md

 - Run final updated script: `shells/unlimited_20160601-20170601.sh` to get final results.

 - Finally `./projects/unlimited.csv` is generated.
 You need to import it in final Google chart by doing:
-- Select A50 cell.
+- Select the cell A50.
 Use File --> Import, then "Upload" tab, "Select a file from your computer", choose `./projects/unlimited.csv`
 - Then "Import action" --> "replace data starting at selected call", click Import.
 - Voila!
 Final version will live here: https://docs.google.com/spreadsheets/d/1a2VdKfAI1g9ZyWL09TnJ-snOpi4BC9kaEVmB7IufY7g/edit?usp=sharing